owid/owid-datasets/datasets/Democracy and Human rights - OWID based on Varieties of Democracy (v12) and Regimes of the World/README.md

-# Democracy - OWID based on Varieties of Democracy (v12) and Regimes of the World
+# Democracy and Human rights - OWID based on Varieties of Democracy (v12) and Regimes of the World

 This dataset provides information on democracy and human rights, using data from the Varieties of Democracy project (v12), and the Regimes of the World classification by Lührmann et al. (2018).